Gas heaters are undoubtedly the go-to heating option for Australian homeowners in the cold season.

 Why You Should Have Your Gas Heater Serviced

-These are the reasons why you should have your gas heater serviced as soon as possible.
+These are why you should have your gas heater serviced as soon as possible.

 1. Fire Risk

 It’s a no-brainer that gas can lead to a fire.
-Even the smallest of sparks from a cigarette lighter, stove or heater itself can start a fire in a matter of seconds when exposed to gas.
+Even the smallest of sparks from a cigarette lighter, stove or heater itself can start a fire in seconds when exposed to the gas.
 Hence, all homeowners must have their gas heaters checked and serviced now and again to minimise the risk of fire or gas leaks.

 2. It Can Kill

 Besides increasing your gas bills, a gas leak can be hazardous to your health.
-Natural gas in Australia has a certain smell added to it so that people can detect whenever there is a leak.
+Natural gas in Australia has a particular smell added to it to detect a leak in the pipeline.
 This explains why we can tell whenever we leave the stove on.

 However, there’s another type of gas: carbon monoxide, also known as CO.
 Unlike natural gas, carbon monoxide is invisible, tasteless and odourless.
 It can affect your body in several ways, and overexposure can even cause death or permanent damage to your vital organs.
 So, if there’s a CO leak at your residence, you might not be able to tell until it’s too late.

-These leaks are quite common in older gas heaters that are not serviced regularly.
-This is why all responsible homeowners should get their gas heater serviced by a specialist before things get ugly.
+These leaks are pretty common in older gas heaters that are not serviced regularly.
+All responsible homeowners should get their gas heater serviced by a specialist before things get ugly.

 3. You Could Be Wasting Gas

 Let’s face it, gas leaks aren’t just deadly but also financially draining.
 A gas heater that’s not working to its potential tends to waste gas, which results in higher electricity bills.
-Needless to say, even a minor crack in your gas line can waste considerable amounts of gas and end up costing you a lot more.
+Even a minor crack in your gas line can waste considerable amounts of gas and cost you a lot more.

 4. Comfort In The Cold Season

-The main purpose of a gas heater is to keep you warm and cosy during winter.
-However, if your heater is not working properly, it will reduce airflow into your room.
+The primary purpose of a gas heater is to keep you warm and cosy during winter.
+However, if your heater is not working correctly, it will reduce airflow into your room.
 And this will prevent it from achieving the desired temperature.

-Therefore, you must ensure that the heater is functioning properly by getting it regularly serviced so that you can stay toasty in winter.
+Therefore, you must ensure that the heater is functioning correctly by getting it regularly serviced so that you can stay toasty in winter.